 The Master of Science in Global Health Policy and Management (MS/GHPM) has a director and staff, all of whom are happy to meet and work with students.
-For the 2018-2019 academic year, Allyala Nandakumar is the Program Director, Monica Jordan is the Assistant Director, and Victoria Bosman is the Program Administrator.
-The Heller Student Services team, lead by Ravi Lakshmikanthan, is always available to support students.
+For the 2020-2021 academic year, Allyala Nandakumar is the Program Director and Joleen Caraballo is the Program Administrator.
+The Heller Student Services team, led by Ravi Lakshmikanthan, is always available to support students.
 If you are unsure whom to approach about a particular concern, check with any director or program administrator.